Youseii/Docker-Monitoring/README.md

 If you have trouble during the installation, here some things that occurs during the project:

-  * Proxy errors that block you to do configuration, script and so on...
+  * Proxy errors on Jenkins that block you to do configuration, script and so on...
 You have to enable the CRSF proxy compatibility in the security settings.
 </div>
 <p align="center">
   <img src="ReadMe-Pictures/CRSF.PNG" alt="Description de l'image">